php-fig/fig-standards/proposed/http-factory/http-factory.md

 }
 ```

-Implementations of this interface SHOULD use a temporary file when creating
+Implementations of this interface SHOULD use a temporary stream when creating
 resources from strings.
 The RECOMMENDED method for doing so is:

 ```php